Introduction of Section 78 BNS

 BNS Section 78 in Simple Points

-- Meaning of Stalking: Stalking happens when a man follows or tries to talk to a woman over and over again, even when she has shown that she is not interested.
-It also includes watching her online activities without her knowing or agreeing.
+Stalking happens when a man repeatedly follows a woman, tries to talk to her, or attempts to make contact even after she has clearly shown that she is not interested.
+It also includes cyberstalking, such as secretly watching her online activities, monitoring her social media, emails, or other electronic communications without her knowledge or permission.

 Section 78 BNS Overview